mwoolery/project-charter-template/index.md

 # Project Charter: Hughes Field House (Team B)

 This is the project charter for the Hughes Field House.
-This application will be delivered as a  Web application. (e.g. web, iOS, Android)
+This application will be delivered as a  Progressive Web Application. (e.g. web, iOS, Android)

 - [View Published Version](https://vijaythecoder.github.io/project-charter-template)
 - [Source Code](https://github.com/vijaythecoder/project-charter-template)